By Joy Pullmann

 This mess is not primarily the teachers’ fault, and it’s not primarily the parents’ fault, although neither group of people is perfect and both should be responsible for paying attention to and asserting control over what America’s youngest citizens learn.
 The poor and even actively destructive condition of American schooling is directly due to bad policies imposed on the people by our leaders (leaders, it is true, we have either directly or indirectly continued to elect).
 They have broken faith with Americans by using their power not to serve our country’s and their constituents’ interests, but to make themselves comfortable and self-satisfied, while children and families suffer.

 Common Core represents a shocking abdication of the American principle of self-government, as I detail in my book.
-Its entrance into American life, and the inability of our representatives to oust it despite its clear deficiencies compared to, for one, Indiana’s previous education standards, taught me that to restore self-government in education Americans and Hoosiers need to go local.
+Its entrance into American life, and the inability of our representatives to oust it despite its clear deficiencies, taught me that to restore self-government in education Americans and Hoosiers need to go local.

 We need to practice what we’re demanding from our governments.
 The people at the top got there through networks of institutions, of farm teams that provide the personal development and support systems that create leaders.
 If we want to be at the top, we have to do the same thing.
 And we have to be the answer to our own problems rather than begging government to solve them for us (which it can’t, and won’t).